eabglobal/juniper/README.md

 * Inability to create a single .zip artifact per function
 * No standard way to include shared logic among multiple lambdas
-* Heavy reliance on the sam.yml template (not a bad thing in it's own way)
+* Heavy reliance on the sam.yml template (not a bad thing in its own way)

 >>>
-If SAM was to support these three features, there would be absolutely no need for juniper to exist.
-For the use cases in which these features are **NOT** a necesity, it is recommended to use SAM for building the .zip artifact.
+If SAM were to support these three features, there would be absolutely no need for juniper to exist.
+For the use cases in which these features are **NOT** a necessity, it is recommended to use SAM for building the .zip artifact.
 >>>